-If you’re dealing with a bumble bee infestation in Tennessee, trust the pest professionals at U.S. Pest Protection to step in and help.
+If you’re dealing with an infestation in Tennessee, trust the pest professionals at U.S. Pest Protection to step in and help.
 Equipped with advanced technology and years of experience, we can safely remove bumble bees from your property to ensure your family stays safe.
 Contact us today to schedule your bumble bee inspection.

 Our Approach to Pest Control & Prevention